balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

 # Reporting Security Issues in Sails

 If you believe you've found a security vulnerability in Sails, Waterline, or one of the other modules maintained by the Sails core team, please send an email to **critical at treeline dot io**.  <em>Please don't file a public issue</em>.
-Also please respect the core team's privacy and do not send bugs resulting from undocumented usage, questions, or feature requests to this email address.

 ###What is a security vulnerability?